pradhapanr/DiscordBot/README.md

 ### Setup
 -----
+<strong>THIS BOT IS NOT READY FOR FULL DEPLOYMENT.
+ONLY RUN THIS FOR EXPERIMENTATION OR FURTHERING THE DEVELOPMENT OF IT.</strong>

 After pulling code to a local repository on the machine you are hosting the bot on simply run the command:

 ````